-The cumulative emotional trauma spanning generations of American Indian and Alaskan Natives—also known as historical trauma—continues to affect behavioral health and wellness among families and Tribes.
+The cumulative emotional trauma spanning generations of American Indian and Alaska Natives—also known as historical trauma—continues to affect behavioral health and wellness among families and Tribes.
 Special considerations must be accounted for when working with this population.
-Resources in this section provide information on mental health disparities as they relate to American Indian and Alaskan Native children and families, as well as effective treatment adaptations.
+Resources in this section provide information on mental health disparities as they relate to American Indian and Alaska Native children and families, as well as effective treatment adaptations.